 For our team, this isn’t a coincidence, and communications is pretty similar to teaching — and learning.
 When people walk away from a newspaper article or podcast, for instance, the author wants the reader to remember something—a fact, a feeling, a story.
 The tools that make for effective teaching also make for effective communication.

-To be more exact, I like to think of promotion as a form of instruction.
+To be more exact, I like to think of book promotion as a form of instruction, a way to build a true community.
 How to get people interested in your book?
 Well, how does a good math teacher get her students interested in math?
 By making it relevant to students’ lives, showing them something surprising or counterintuitive, or demonstrating what you can do with math knowledge.

-I like to think of promotion as a form of instruction.”
+I like to think of marketing as a form of learning, a way of bringing together a community.”

 If you have done something cool, it’s taken time.
 That’s the nature of doing something cool, after all.
-You’ve spent hours doing research, writing code, shooting a film, or building a start-up.
+You’ve spent hours doing research.

-But the work isn’t “complete” when you’ve typed the last sentence, or applied the last bit of paint, or completed the video edit.
+But the work isn’t “complete” when you’ve typed the last sentence.
 There may be a temptation, after all you’ve done, to sit back and let the accolades start flowing in.
 But, for better or worse, the publication or launch of your work is just the beginning.

 Communications firms can, of course, help craft messages and do outreach.
 But the key thing to understand is that you—the creator—need to be at the center of the conversation about your work.
 People respond to people.
 They want authentic stories that give them a peek behind the curtain, a look at what took place and what you learned as you achieved your goal and how they might apply your experience to their lives.